excsn/rzmq/README.md

     *   Further performance enhancements include:
         *   **TCP Corking:** An option to batch ZMTP frames into fewer TCP segments, potentially reducing network overhead for certain workloads on Linux.
         *   **Experimental Zerocopy Send:** When using the `io_uring` backend, an experimental option enables a zerocopy send path, aiming to minimize CPU data copies for outgoing messages.
+        *   **Experimental Multishot Receive:** (When `io_uring` feature is active) Utilizes `io_uring`'s multishot receive capabilities to submit multiple receive buffers to the kernel at once, potentially reducing syscall overhead.
+The behavior and buffer pool are configurable via socket options.

 4.  **Learning and Innovation:**
     *   Reimplementing ZeroMQ offers a platform to explore protocol design and asynchronous patterns within Rust, fostering learning and potential innovation in messaging library architecture.